Overview

 • The City posted answers to questions about the RFP as an addendum to the event in the eSupplier portal.

-• The City and MDHR will review the candidates and agree on a group to interview.
-Selections will be based on factors including:
+• The City and MDHR reviewed the candidates and agreed on a group to interview.
+Selections were be based on factors which included:

-• The finalists will have a chance to answer questions from members of the community.
-The community input provided at the public meetings will be taken into account by the City and MDHR in selecting the independent evaluator.
+• The community input provided at the public meetings was be taken into account by the City and MDHR in selecting the Independent Evaluator.

-• From the finalists, MDHR and the City will select an independent evaluator.
+• From the finalists, MDHR and the City selected an Independent Evaluator.
+They selected Effective Law Enforcement ALL (ELEFA).

 Budget